 Following calls for reform, the Coalition Government consulted on the introduction of a new legal mechanism by which a person (“a guardian”) could be appointed to act on behalf of, and in the best interests of, a missing person.
 In March 2015, the Ministry of Justice published its response to the consultation and confirmed the Coalition Government’s intention to create the new legal status of guardian of the property and affairs of a missing person.
 The response document stated that there had been strong support for the provisional proposals.

-The Guardianship (Missing Persons) Act 2017, began as a Private Member’s Bill introduced by Kevin Hollinrake under the Ten Minute Rule.
+The Guardianship (Missing Persons) Act 2017 (the Act), began as a Private Member’s Bill introduced by Kevin Hollinrake under the Ten Minute Rule.
 The Bill was based on the Coalition Government’s consultation proposals and was supported by the Government and the Opposition.
 The Act has been referred to as “Claudia’s law” – referring to Claudia Lawrence who is missing.
 It extends to England and Wales only.

 The Act enables the appointment of a guardian to act in relation to the property and financial affairs of a missing person.
 It also provides for the supervision and regulation of the way that guardians exercise their powers.

 The Act is not yet in force.
-The Government anticipates that it may be implemented in 2018.
+The Government has stated that it intends to bring the Act into force in July 2019.

 The Presumption of Death Act 2013 came fully into force on 1 October 2014.
 It started as a Private Member’s Bill, introduced by John Glen, which had Government support, and it followed calls for reform in this area.